Dolphins stun Patriots 27-24, denying NE first-round bye

+They will face Tennessee (9-7), which earned the final AFC wild card with a win at Houston.

-”We didn’t play the way we were capable of playing and it ended up costing us,” six-time champion Brady said. ”Just too many bad mistakes.”
+“We didn’t play the way we were capable of playing and it ended up costing us,” quarterback Tom Brady said.
+“Just too many bad mistakes.”

 The Dolphins (5-11) scored on a wild series of laterals on the final play to win the second meeting between the teams last season, in Miami.